How to avoid blocking of legitimate requests

 An alternative way

 First of all, enable traffic logging on the Traffic Inspector settings page.
 Then reproduce the issue and open the Live Traffic log page.
 Find legitimate requests that were blocked.
-Once you’ve found them check the reason why requests were blocked.
+Once you’ve found them check the reason why they were blocked.
 You should see one of these:

 If you see Probing for vulnerable code, follow those steps: How to exclude requests from inspection by Traffic Inspector